jonataseduardo/guardrails/docs/pyspark/style.md

 ## Joins

-Specify how explicitly, even if the default is `(inner)`.
-Prefer left joins over right joins for code readability.
-Like in SQL avoid collisions in columns names by giving, alias the entire dataframe and select desired columns using the alias.
+When joining dataframes, it is recommended to specify the `how` option explicitly, even if the default is `(inner)`.
+It is preferable to use left joins instead of right joins for better code readability.
+Similar to SQL, to avoid collisions in column names, assign an alias to the entire dataframe and select the desired columns using the alias.

 ```python